-- Write improved job descriptions
+- Write improved job descriptions.

-- Explain two methods of active diversity sourcing
+- Explain two methods of active diversity sourcing.

-- Explain and demonstrate three impartial interview techniques
+- Explain and demonstrate three impartial interview techniques.

-- Explain how to identify the end goal of the recruiting process and two ways to avoid common recruiting mistakes
+- Explain how to identify the end goal of the recruiting process and two ways to avoid common recruiting mistakes.

-- Identify three ways to improve your diversity recruitment process by identifying what isn't working
+- Identify three ways to improve your diversity recruitment process by identifying what isn't working.

-- Demonstrate attracting candidates using social media
+- Demonstrate ways to attract diverse candidates using social media.

 Skill Level Intermediate